dodero/gii-dss-iiss/bibliografia.md

 Robert C. Martin. <a id="cleanarch">Clean Architecture: A Craftsman's Guide to Software Structure and Design</a>, Prentice Hall, 2018.

 Nathan Rozentals. <a id="typescript">Mastering TypeScript</a>, Packt Publishing, 2nd edition, 2017

+Steve McConnel. <a id="codecomplete">Code Complete: A practical handbook of software construction</a>, 2nd edition, 2004.